 Treatment for OCD

-While there is no cure for OCD, there are several effective treatments for OCD.
+While OCD is usually a chronic condition, there are several effective treatments for OCD.
 Therapy is considered the frontline approach, but may sometimes be combined with medication.
 In therapy, people learn how to cope with obsessive thoughts without relying on compulsive behaviors.
-Breaking compulsive habits slows or halts the progression of OCD symptoms for many, and is an important aspect of managing the condition.10
+Breaking compulsive habits slows or halts the progression of OCD symptoms for many, and is an important aspect of managing the condition.11

 Therapy for OCD

-Certain types of therapy have proven effective for individuals with OCD, including:10,11
+Certain types of therapy have proven effective for individuals with OCD, including:11,12

 - Cognitive behavioral therapy (CBT) for OCD

-OCD is commonly misdiagnosed, so it’s important to find the right therapist who specializes in treating the condition to obtain an accurate diagnosis.12 Many people begin their search by using an online therapist directory that allows them to filter results based on location, insurance, and specific treatment needs.
+OCD is commonly misdiagnosed, so it’s important to find the right therapist who specializes in treating the condition to obtain an accurate diagnosis.17 Many people begin their search by using an online therapist directory that allows them to filter results based on location, insurance, and specific treatment needs.
+There are also specific online OCD treatment programs, like NOCD, that offer knowledgeable specialists.

 Medication for OCD

 In addition to therapy, some individuals with OCD also benefit from psychiatric medication.
-Antidepressants are generally the most common type of medication for OCD prescribed.
-However, benzodiazepines, antipsychotic medications, or anticonvulsant medications are sometimes recommended if antidepressants aren’t alleviating symptoms.10
+Antidepressants like SSRIs are generally the most common type of medication for OCD prescribed.
+However, benzodiazepines, antipsychotic medications, or anticonvulsant medications are sometimes recommended if antidepressants aren’t alleviating symptoms.11

 Additional Resources